iremorsei/magnetic_button/README.md

        ),
      ),
    )

 ## Future Features

 We’re always looking to improve the Magnetic Button and add new features that enhance its functionality and user experience.
 Here are some features we’re planning to implement in the future:

-- **On-Hold Magnetic Effect**: We’re planning to add an on-hold magnetic effect.
-This feature will allow the button to continue moving in response to the mouse position even when the mouse button is held down, creating a more interactive user experience.
+- **On-Hold Magnetic Effect (Mobile)**: We’re planning to add an on-hold magnetic effect primarily designed for mobile devices.
+This feature will allow the button to continue moving in response to touch gestures, creating a more interactive user experience on mobile platforms.

 Please note that these features are planned for future releases and are subject to change.
 We welcome feedback and suggestions from our users.
 If you have an idea for a feature that you’d like to see in Magnetic Button, please let us know!